 We are a small, independent bookshop nestled in the heart of the English Lake District.
 We are often complimented on our diverse range of books and although we can’t stock every title available (we’re only a little shop), we take pride in stocking one of nearly everything rather than keep a 20 strong pile of the latest bestseller.
-Anything that we don’t stock can usually be obtained from our wholesalers within 24 hours.
+Anything that we don’t have in can usually be ordered in for the next day.
 Our strengths lie in a fantastically comprehensive range of local maps, guides and books, an excellent range of classic and contemporary adult fiction and a superb children’s/teenage book section.
 We keep up to date with all the new releases and try to mix our selection with a few quirky titles along the way.

 Fred Holdsworth created his bookshop at Central Buildings, Ambleside in 1956.
 Fred had previously worked as a trainee librarian at Radcliffe Library and then ran the book department at WHSmiths in Windermere.
 Starting with minimal stock and maximum enthusiasm, Fred slowly built up the business which, initially, included a record department upstairs.
 This was uneconomical and after about ten years, records were replaced by more books.
 By then, the book business had grown and, as time went on and the local college (Charlotte Mason in those days, now the University of Cumbria) grew bigger, education books formed a large part of the turnover though walkers and general readers continued to monopolise the business.
 An assortment of interesting and interested staff added much to enhance the shop’s reputation for good service and expert knowledge.